 We have concentrated on adopting procedures in our construction, which are safer for our workers and have conducted timely inspections and audits for safe implementation procedures.
-Our measures demonstrate performance the excellent progress made so far.
-For example, we are monitoring accidents on construction sites and upto March 2023. we were at 99.50% accident-free days.
+Our performance measures demonstrate the excellent progress made so far.
+For example, we are monitoring accidents on construction sites and upto March 2023, we were at 99.50% accident-free days.